wowawi/support/wrath_privacy_policy.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at ctc@dbarton.uk.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at wowawi@dbarton.uk.